xicato/xig-documentation/api_doc.md

           -H "Content-Type:application/json"
           -d '[51,52,53]'
           -u <username>:<password>
-          <gateway address: port>/device/setgroups/111
+          <gateway address: port>/device/setgroups/Xicato2/1250
   ```
-  sets the group membership for device 111 to 51, 52, and 53.
+  sets the group membership for device 125 on secure network Xicato2 to 51, 52, and 53.
 * **Notes:**

   Current as of 2017-9-18.